Antharithm/Antharithm/README.md

 🌱 Has a B.A. in Multi Media Production from Temple University

-✍️ In my leisure time I like to read books and go on nature walks
+✍️ In my leisure time I like to read books and explore nature

 🎵 I'm a multi-instrumentalist and love playing live music 🎵

-💬 Currently looking for new and exciting opportunities in Blockchain.
-I'm passionate about the diverse possiblies within the Web3 space.
+💬 Always looking for new and exciting opportunities that involve Blockchain.
+I'm passionate about the diverse possiblies web3 can offer.
 Please free to reach out to me about working together, volunteering, or even just for some interesting discussion!

 ✉️ You can send me an email here: anthibn303@gmail.com and I'll respond as soon as I can